zhengqigao/PRML-Solution-Manual/README.md

 **Nov 5,2018**

 Hooray!
-I manage to alive from the project, and I will continue update the solution manual.
+I manage to stay alive from the project, and I will continue update the solution manual.